Rsemane/Connecting-Securely-to-AKS-Private-Cluster/FAQ.md

 The AKS cluster is reachable via private DNS or a private link.

+### Why we connect to Endpoint API via 443 and not 6443
+AKS utilizes a load balancer configured to allow inbound traffic on port 443.

 ### 🔌Azure Relay Acts as a Bi-directional Proxy—but Only for the Browser ↔ Container Path
 **1. Cloud Shell Container Is Deployed Inside Your VNet**